abertschi/setjmp/README.md

 ## Limitations
 - `code` in `raise(code)` cannot be 0
 - `raise(code)` can only be called within a `try_catch` block
+- try clause is no free ride; computational efforts necessary for catch clause even if catch is not executed.

 ## Implementation
 ```c